dle4/Post-Dive-Heart-Rate-Detection/README.md

 License and Citation
 ------------
+The codes are licensed under GPL-2.0 license.

+For any utilization of the code content of this repository, the following paper needs to be cited by the user:

-Hoang et al. 2022, Automated heart rate detection  in post-dive precordial Doppler ultrasound recordings
+> Hoang et al. 2022, Automated heart rate detection in post-dive precordial Doppler ultrasound recordings, Undersea and Hyperbaric Medicine Journal